 Sadly, the greatest challenge in Forza 7 presents itself before you're anywhere near the asphalt - namely,

-and also talk a bit about the design principles behind my choices.
+In this article I'll solve some of its most pressing problems, and also talk a bit about the design principles behind my choices.

 🖐 I would like to point out that in this article, I make no distinction between myself as a designer and as a user.
 In a 'real' scenario,

 User Experience Design should be backed up by qualitative and quantitative user research, and not just the whims of the Designer.

 Problem #1: Picking a car is a hot mess